All of our services are open to the public. Everyone is welcome participate in any activities (provided there is space still available).

 Gassho (hands together in front of your heart) and bow toward the front of the room upon entering the room.

-- To show respect for sacred teachings, avoid placing Dharma materials such as Sutra texts and notes directly on the floor or ground, and do not step over them.
+- To be respectful, avoid placing Dharma materials such as Sutra texts or Buddha images directly on the floor or ground, and do not step over them.

 When leaving your space, gassho & bow first to the person across from you; step toward the middle of the room.
 Then, gassho & bow to the Honzon; turn and walk to the back of the room.